OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

 For vCenter environments, OpenNebula uses the VI API offered by vCenter to monitor the state of the hypervisor and all the Virtual Machines running in all the imported vCenter clusters.
 The driver is optimized to cache common VM information.

 In both environments, our scalability testing achieves the monitoring of tens of thousands of VMs in a few minutes.

+.. important:: The vCenter driver is a legacy component.
+It is currently included in the distribution, but no longer receives updates or bug fixes.

 Core Tuning
 ---------------------------